-57. The 2022/23 detailed budgets updated for the proposed pressures and savings are provided at Appendix E by Directorate, this provides the breakdown of the budget plan by Head of Service (Appendix E to follow for Council report)
+57. The 2022/23 detailed budgets updated for the proposed pressures and savings are provided at Appendix E by Directorate, this provides the breakdown of the budget plan by Assistant Director.

 Grants to Third Sector Organisations

 58. The 2022/23 grants proposed to third sector organisations (£0.5m) are detailed in Appendix F. The Council's strategy is to more clearly commission and contract service activity, which provides greater certainty and continuity of provision of service for both the service provider (voluntary sector) and service users.